bitrise-io/devcenter/_articles/en/team-management/organizations/members-organizations.md

     weight: 7

 ---
 Organizations can have multiple **Groups**.
-Groups form the "backbones" of organizations: they contain the members of the organizations, they can be assigned to different applications owned by the organizations, with different roles assigned to the different groups.
+Groups form the "backbones" of Organizations: they contain the members of the Organizations, they can be assigned to different applications owned by the Organizations, with different roles assigned to the different groups.
 Being a member of an organization means being a member of one of the groups belonging to the organization.

 For example, let's say the organization called _TestOrg_ owns an app called _TestApp_. _TestOrg_ has the following groups: